UTEP-CS-1/website/staging_labs/9/spec.md

 </pre>
 ### 1) print1dArray

 For this method, you'll print a 1D array in a single line.
-Each element should be separated by a tab.
+Each element should be separated by a tab using \t.
 You will use this method to print the results of your answers in other methods.

 - Input: a 1D array (int[]).
 - Action: Display each element of the array separated by a tab.